Last updated on December 3rd, 2022 at 06:34 pm

 I have tried to mention the solution to big SEO challenges in an easy-to-understand manner.
 Let’s see how it gets.

-SEO Challenge #1: The Client wants a position for a well-positioned keyword
+SEO Challenge #1: How to get a position for a well-positioned keyword?

 ~ Miguel González, Digital marketing executive at Dealers League

-The biggest SEO problems from my point of view appear when you want to position for a keyword(s) that are being used by a very big or well-positioned company.
+The biggest SEO problems from my point of view appear when your client wants to position for a keyword(s) that are being used by a very big or well-positioned company.

 Rank Tracking and Keyword Metrics